-- A. Hardware: For installation, see Door Hardware schedule on drawings. - B. Install doors to comply with manufacturer's written instructions and referenced quality standard, and as indicated. - C. Factory-Fitted Doors: Align in frames for uniform clearance at each edge. - D. Factory-Finished Doors: Restore finish before installation if fitting or machining is required at Project site.
+- A. Hardware: For installation, see Section 087100 "Door Hardware." - B. Install doors to comply with manufacturer's written instructions and referenced quality standard, and as indicated. - C. Factory-Fitted Doors: Align in frames for uniform clearance at each edge. - D. Factory-Finished Doors: Restore finish before installation if fitting or machining is required at Project site.